chkgk/otree_huey/Readme.md

 This allows to run long-running tasks in the background and communicate the result back to oTree.

 ## Notes
+- when the environment variable REDIS_URL is not set, huey is run from an SQLite database.
+This is fine for developping.
+- when REDIS_URL is set, huey will run with redis as the result store

+## Heroku
+- to run this on heroku, add the "redis" add-on
-- mind the updated Procfile!
-You will have to turn on the second dyno "worker" on heroku!
+- also turn on the second dyno for "worker"
-- For developping, "SqliteHuey" in background/tasks.py is fine.
-- For production use, I suggest to add the redis add-on to heroku and switch to "RedisHuey"
+- optionally: install the "papertrail" add-on to monitor your log files.